CTR Hardship Fund

 As well as the Council Tax Reduction (CTR) Scheme, the Council has also made provision to help those who are experiencing exceptional hardship, exceptional circumstances or who are recent care leavers.
 You must claim CTR first.

-Please read the guidance carefully before filling in this form.
-You can use this form to claim a hardship payment if you are unable to meet some or all of the 2020 / 2021 Council Tax due to recent benefit changes.
+Please read the guidance carefully before filling in the form.
+You can use this form to claim a hardship payment if you are unable to meet some or all of the Council Tax due to recent changes.

 Section A - This section is important.
 It tells us your weekly or monthly income and outgoings.
 If you tick weekly, please ensure that all the figures are weekly or converted to weekly, if your figures are monthly please convert all figures on the sheet to monthly.